Sichuan International Studies University

 Sichuan International Studies University (SISU; 四川外国语大学) is a public research university in Chongqing, China.
-It ranks among the top eight foreign studies universities in China and is also one of the first four higher education institutions specializing in foreign languages in the country.
+It is one of the first four higher education institutions specializing in foreign languages in the country.

+SISU is the flagship institution for foreign language education and information consultancy in southwest China.
+According to the latest Wu Shulian Chinese Universities Rankings, Sichuan International Studies University is ranked No. 4 among peer universities specializing in international studies in China.

 It is colloquially known in Chinese as Chuānwài (川外).

-It is the flagship university for foreign language education and information consultancy in southwest China.
-According to the latest Wu Shulian Chinese Universities Rankings, Sichuan International Studies University is ranked No. 4 among Chinese international studies universities.

 History

 It was founded as the Russian Training School of Southwest Military University of People's Liberation Army (PLA) in May 1950.
 It is the only university specialized in foreign language studies in the southwest region of China.
 Due to its close relationship with the Chinese Ministry of Foreign Affairs, it is one of the ministry's few target schools.

 The development of SISU has been highlighted with 6 important dates: